clock menu more-arrow no yes

 In the 77th minute yet another cross came over, this time from the right flank, substitute Sapong rose highest at the far post and the dropping ball allowed Mukhtar to get away from Wanyama and rifle past Diop’s outstretched leg from 16 yards.

 It was no more than Nashville deserved; the second time they’d managed to dig themselves out of a two-goal deficit in as many weeks.
-Nothing wrong with their character, but they must stop giving away two-goal starts.
-A 2-point haul from home games against Cincinnati and Montreal is probably less than they had budgeted for.
+Nothing wrong with their character, but they must stop giving away two-goal leads.
+A 2-point haul from home games against Cincinnati and Montreal is probably less than they had planned for.

 Just before the equalizer, Hurtado and Mihailovic had engineered a decent chance but Willis didn’t allow Montreal’s #8 much of a target as he bore in on goal.
 The former Chicago man’s shot was well struck, but straight down the ‘keepers throat.